kholia/OSX-KVM/OpenCore-Catalina/README.md

 Catalina installs the same way as Mojave.

-Tested with macOS Catalina 10.15.7 with OpenCore-0.6.7-RELEASE.zip release (March, 2021).
+Tested with macOS Catalina 10.15.7 with OpenCore-0.7.0-RELEASE.zip release (June, 2021).

 Note: Our `config.plist` is buggy and we need to fix it!